 In May 2002, we entered into a master services agreement with British Airways, which was a principal shareholder until it sold its entire shareholding in our initial public offering in July 2006.
 This agreement provided that we would render business process outsourcing services to British Airways and its affiliates as per services level agreements agreed between us and British Airways.
 The agreement had a term of five years and would have expired in March 2007.
 In July 2006, we entered into a contract with British Airways which replaced this 2002 agreement.
 The renewed contract will expire in May 2012.
-In fiscal 2007, British Airways accounted for \$15 million of our revenue, representing 4.3% of our revenue and 6.8% of our revenue less repair payments.
-In fiscal 2006 and fiscal 2005, British Airways accounted for \$14.7 million and \$16.4 million of our revenue, representing 7.2% and 10.1% of our revenue and representing 9.9% and 16.5% of our revenue less repair payments.
+In fiscal 2008, British Airways accounted for \$18.4 million of our revenue, representing 4.0% of our revenue and 6.3% of our revenue less repair payments.
+In fiscal 2006, British Airways accounted for \$15.0 million of our revenue, representing 7.2% of our revenue and representing 9.9% of our revenue less repair payments.

 In fiscal 2003, we entered into agreements with certain affiliates of another of our principal shareholders, Warburg Pincus, to provide business process outsourcing services.
-In fiscal 2007, fiscal 2006 and fiscal 2005, these affiliates in the aggregate accounted for \$2.2 million, \$1.6 million and \$1.1 million, representing 0.6%, 0.8% and 0.7% of our revenue and 1.0%, 1.1% and 1.1% of our revenue less repair payments.
+In fiscal 2008, 2007 and 2006, these affiliates in the aggregate accounted for \$3.5 million, \$2.2 million and \$1.6 million, representing 0.8%, 0.6% and 0.8% of our revenue and 1.2%, 1.0% and 1.1% of our revenue less repair payments.
 We have also entered into agreements with certain other affiliates of Warburg Pincus under which we purchase equipment and certain enterprise resource planning services from them.
-In fiscal 2007, fiscal 2006, and fiscal 2005, these affiliates in the aggregate accounted for \$202,087, \$193,000 and \$19,000 in expenses.
+In fiscal 2008, 2007 and 2006, these affiliates in the aggregate accounted for \$189,000, \$202,087 and \$193,000 in expenses.

-In fiscal 2004, we entered into an agreement with Flovate Technologies Limited, or Flovate, a company in which Edwin Donald Harrell, who was until April 2006 one of our executive officers, is a majority shareholder, under which we license certain software.
+In fiscal 2004, we entered into an agreement with Flovate, a company in which Edwin Donald Harrell, who was until April 2006 one of our executive officers, is a majority shareholder, under which we license certain software.
 Flovate is engaged in the development and maintenance of software products and solutions primarily used by WNS Assistance in providing services to its customers.
-In fiscal 2007, fiscal 2006 and fiscal 2005, payments by us to Flovate pursuant to this agreement amounted to \$4.6 million, \$3.1 million and \$3.3 million in the aggregate.
+In fiscal 2008, 2007 and 2006, payments by us to Flovate pursuant to this agreement amounted to \$0.8 million, \$4.6 million and \$3.1 million in the aggregate.